eagleLiu82/diffTableTool/README_en.md

 - Specific fields with different values in each row (when using `--detailed` parameter)

 The CSV report contains detailed information about all differences, with one difference record per row, including row number, column name, and values in both tables.

+## Streaming Processing Mechanism

+This tool uses a streaming processing mechanism to handle large data table comparisons, effectively reducing memory usage.
+Its working principle is as follows:

+1. **Batch Reading**: Reads data from the database in batches instead of loading all data into memory at once
+2. **Primary Key Sorting**: If the table has a primary key, data is read in primary key order to ensure comparison accuracy
+3. **No Primary Key Handling**: For tables without primary keys, comparison is performed by row position
+4. **Memory Optimization**: Only keeps the minimum dataset required for current comparison in memory

+This mechanism enables the tool to handle table comparisons of millions of rows or even larger scale without running out of memory.

 ## Class Description